jefelito/ecommerce_purchases/README.md

 1. How does the number of visitors differ each month?
 2. Do returning visitors have a higher revenue than one-time visitors?
-3. What feature has the best and worst impact on revenue?
+3. What feature has the highest influence on revenue?

 ## Data & Methods